DAVID J. WILLIS ATTORNEY

-In 2007, the Dallas Court of Appeals said the following with regard to "as is" transactions involving residential property: "The nature of the transaction and the totality of the circumstances surrounding the agreement must be considered.
-Where the ‘as is’ clause is an important part of the basis of the bargain, not an incidental or ‘boilerplate’ provision, and is entered into by parties of relatively equal bargaining position, a buyer´s affirmative agreement that he is not buying on the representations of the seller should be given effect."
+In 2007, the Dallas Court of Appeals said the following with regard to "as is" transactions involving residences: "The nature of the transaction and the totality of the circumstances surrounding the agreement must be considered.
+Where the 'as is' clause is an important part of the basis of the bargain, not an incidental or 'boilerplate' provision, and is entered into by parties of relatively equal bargaining position, a buyer's affirmative agreement that he is not relying on the representations of the seller should be given effect."
 Kupchynsky v.
 Nardiello, 230 S.W.3d 685, 690 (Tex.
-App.–Dallas 2007, pet. denied).
+App.—Dallas 2007, pet. denied).

 The commercial landlord-tenant case of Italian Cowboy Partners, Ltd. v.
 Prudential Insurance Co. of America, 341 S.W.3d 323 (Tex.
 2011), involved lease of a restaurant with a history of chronic sewage odor.
-The landlord´s manager, who knew of the problem, fraudulently induced the tenant into a lease by orally declaring that the premises were in "perfect condition."
-Even though Italian Cowboy is a commercial lease case, it is likely that a similar theory of liability would be applied against a seller of residential property who made similar false statements.
+The landlord's manager, who knew of the problem, fraudulently induced the tenant into a lease by orally declaring that the premises were in "perfect condition."
+Even though Italian Cowboy is a commercial lease case, it is likely that a similar theory of liability would be applied against a seller of residential property who made such false statements.

 Example?
 A seller knows that there is foundation settlement because of cracks in the sheetrock and floor tile.
 So the seller positions a picture over the wall crack and a rug over the cracked tile (willful concealment) and then goes on to tell the prospective buyer that there are no serious defects in the condition of the house (fraudulent inducement).